csc-training/summerschool/application-design/docs/01_design_choices.md

 - Low-level "kernels" are in C++
 - High-level functionality is operated from Python scripts
 - So far it has been an excellent choice
-    - fast code
+    - Fast code
-    - ease of use
+    - Ease of use
-    - rapid prototyping
+    - Rapid prototyping

 # Modular code design: programming

 - Good code is modular
-    - encapsulation
+    - Encapsulation
-    - self-contained functions
+    - Self-contained functions
-    - no global variables, input what you need
+    - No global variables, input what you need
 - Modular code takes more time to design but is **lot** easier to extend and understand

 # Modular code design: tools